 A complaints register is maintained with complaints resolved promptly and effectively.
+There have been no complaints investigated by external agencies since the previous audit.

 Organisational management

 Includes 9 standards that support an outcome where consumers receive services that comply with legislation and are managed in a safe, efficient and effective manner.